 Honors Credit by Contract

-The "Proposal for Honors Credit by Contract" dynamic form is available on the Honors webpage.
-In addition, information on completing a contract is available as a second page to the contract and an additional Guidelines for Contracts page is available.
+The "Proposal for Honors Credit by Contract" form is available on the Honors webpage.
+In addition, information on completing a contract is available on the Honors Contract Guidelines page.

-An honors contract is an institutional agreement whereby students can earn honors credit through enrichment of standard, non-honors courses (3-credit minimum).
+An Honors contract is an institutional agreement whereby students can earn Honors credit through enrichment of standard, non-honors courses (3-credit minimum).
 Within a contract arrangement, faculty members work together with individual students to identify the specific requirements of the contract.
 Payment for directing a contract to completion is $50 per student.
-A faculty member may supervise a maximum of two contracts per course, not to exceed six per semester.
+A faculty member may supervise six contracts per semester.

-Typically, an honors contract proposal is submitted and approved by the sixth week of the semester.
-However, initiating a contract retroactively (e.g., after the course is completed) is possible when an instructor decides that a student's course work is outstanding, far exceeding the course requirements and the work produced by other students.
-The professor (not the student) must initiate a retroactive honors credit request, and a proposal for honors credit by contract must be submitted to the Honors Program Coordinator.
+Typically, an Honors contract proposal is submitted and approved by the sixth week of the semester, though it may be initiated any time during the semester.
+In addition, a contract my be prepared retroactively (e.g., after the course is completed) when an instructor determines that a student's course work is outstanding, far exceeding the course requirements and the work produced by other students.
+The professor (not the student) must initiate a retroactive Honors credit request, and a proposal for Honors credit by contract must be submitted to the Honors Program Coordinator.

 The contract option does not apply to pre-100 level courses or to College Success Strategies.

 A student can enroll in a standard RACC course and arrange with the instructor to complete different or additional work.
 The individual arrangement with the instructor is written as a contract.
 Forms needed for the contract can be obtained in the Honors Program Office (B-513) or downloaded here.

 Honors contracts are subject to the willingness of individual instructors to participate and to the approval of both the appropriate Division Dean and the Honors Committee.

 - If you are willing to offer the contract option for students who want to explore the course beyond the usual parameters, consider including this option in your syllabus.